Recently I received an email (with this photo) from Eric, a dad in my parenting class.

 - Baby sister cries and gets noticed → I’m going to be a big helper

-You may not be able to control how your child perceives reality (especially as it applies to you and your interactions with them), but you CAN influence it by consciously softening your tone, acting with care, and choosing more positive words.
+You may not be able to control how your child perceives reality (especially as it applies to you and your interactions with them).
+You CAN influence it by consciously softening your tone, acting with care, and choosing more positive words.

-For example, when my son came in that day, I could have said, “Sunny, let’s take a look at those paws of yours… they could use a good scrub before dinner” or even, “Sunny, I’m feeling kinda craby right now cause I’ve had a hard day — I just wanted to let you know.”
+When my son came in that day, I could have said, “Sunny, let’s take a look at those paws of yours.
+They could use a good scrub before dinner.”

 A helpful catchphrase to bring kind and firm to life is CONNECT BEFORE CORRECT!

-I didn’t connect with him before sending him off and as a result my son woke me up to the power of my tone and energy.
+I didn’t connect with him before sending him off.
+As a result my son woke me up to the power of my tone and energy.

 The wake up call my son gave me is one of many I’ve received since becoming a parent.
 They all work together to move me in the direction I want to go as a human being:

 - Being more conscious of my energy and tone;

 - Connecting before I correct (kind and firm);

 - And when all else fails, separating myself from my kids when I know I’m on the edge.

 Eric got this same wake up call by attending my Parenting with Positive Discipline series.
 Once he starting being kind AND firm he realized his former style had a negative impact on his relationship with his daughter.
 He’s been amazed that such simple changes like asking for a hug or making a problem into a game, can be so life altering.